renovatebot/renovate/docs/usage/configuration-options.md

 This defaults to `true`, meaning that Renovate will perform certain "desirable" updates to _existing_ PRs even when outside of schedule.
 If you wish to disable all updates outside of scheduled hours then configure this field to `false`.

+## updatePinnedDependencies

+This defaults to `true`.
+Set to false to disable pinned dependencies updates.

 ## versioning